 Provincial lottery corporations across the country have adopting legalized single-game wagering.
 That means they have regulated it too, ensuring all sportsbook operators are legitimate, and offering you a government body to turn to if you run into some situation that doesn’t seem to be right.

 Illegal and offshore online sportsbooks don’t do anything like that.
 Betting with a sportsbook like that is like doubling the risk of your bets.
 They could disappear with your cash anytime and you’ll have no recourse to get it back.

-Legal and regulated sportsbooks, whether they’re run by a provincial lottery corporation or private operator, will offer competitive lines, bonuses and promotions, and real consumer protections provided by provincial regulators.
+Legal and regulated sportsbooks, whether they’re run by a provincial lottery corporation or private operator, will offer competitive lines, sports betting bonuses and promotions, and real consumer protections provided by provincial regulators.
 They’re already live in some, and once they come to your province, you’ll have no reason to bet on the CFL with those illegal offshore online sportsbooks ever again.

 CFL betting at retail sportsbooks

 There were no retail sportsbooks in Canada taking bets on the CFL previously, unless you consider sports lounges and cashier cages inside some Canadian casinos that take provincial lottery sports parlay bets retail sportsbooks.
 Either way, this changed April 4, 2022, to something that has become a reality in Canada thanks to the federal government lifting its ban on single-game wagering across the country and giving provinces the right to regulate it how they see fit.

 Check with the sportsbook you plan on betting with to see how they handle specific CFL betting situations.
 Most follow these basic football betting rules:

 - Games after considered official if ended after 55 minutes for any reason, but not before that.